wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Spells/Order.md

 Sederiyah: (Order 4): For the next 5 turns, units cannot imbue 2+ power at a time Maalachiel (Order 5): An ally permanently imbues 1 per turn start

 Sanctum (Order 1/Earth 1): Channeled ally DEF buff.
-Gain block if you imbued last turn Consacratus (Order 2/Earth 1): Channeled ally DEF buff.
+Increase if you imbued last turn Consacratus (Order 2/Earth 1): Channeled ally DEF buff.
 If held for 4+ turns, imbue 2 on release Seliyah (Order 3/Earth 1): Upgrade an ACT slot with “if you defend here, imbue 1.
 Downgrade when you stop”.
 Tzuriel (Order 4/Earth 1): An ally becomes invincible for 2 turns.
 Each turn you imbue 3 times, extend the buff by 1 turn